 Because of technically demanding nature of our research, I will accept independent project students or thesis students only if they have prior volunteering experience in my laboratory.

-The application should be sent directly to the Psychology, Cell & Systems Biology Department, or Institute of Medical Sciences at the University of Toronto.
+The application should be sent directly to the Psychology or Cell & Systems Biology Department at the University of Toronto.
 International candidates need to send the application to the Psychology Department.
-In your application, please specify me as a faculty member whom you are interested in working with and describe why you are interested in the graduate-level training in the Takehara lab.
-Please note the deadline of application varies depending on the program (the earliest is December 1st in Psychology Department).
+In your application, please specify Prof. Takehara as a faculty member whom you are interested in working with and describe why you are interested in the graduate-level training in the Takehara lab.
+Please note the application deadline varies depending on the program (the earliest is December 1st in the Psychology Department).
 Informal inquiries before the application deadline are encouraged.
-Several graduate student positions are available for the program starting in Fall 2018.
-To be considered for the Master program, you will need some experiences in research, preferably in behavioural studies using rodents.
+Several graduate student positions are available for the program starting in Fall 2022.
+To be considered for the Master's program, you will need some experience in research, preferably in behavioural studies using rodents.
 For the Ph.D. program, you will need skills in rodent stereotaxic surgery.
-Some experiences with programming is an asset.
+Some experience with programming is an asset.

 Undergraduate research assistant

 Undergraduate research assistants participate in existing projects under the supervision of graduate students and postdoctoral fellows.
 I require a serious commitment from each student of at least several days per week and several hours each day.

 The recruitment process starts at the beginning of March during which I review the application for research opportunity in summer.
 If selected, you will receive intense research training through working on a research project with senior lab members and are expected to continue to work on the project during the upcoming academic year.
 An exceptional student may be able to start participating in research at the beginning of Fall or Winter semesters; however, space is usually limited at that point.